guardian/content-api-scala-client/README.md

 ### Single item

 Every item on http://www.theguardian.com/ can be retrieved on the same path at http://content.guardianapis.com/.
+They can be either content items, tags, or sections.
 For example:

 ```scala
 // print the web title of a content item